logseq/docs/db-version.md

 * `Multiple values`: When selected, a property can have multiple values associated with it.
 All property types can have multiple values except for checkbox and datetime.
 * `UI position`: This determines where the property values are displayed.
 By default the values are displayed as a row-like block under a block (`Block properties`).
 You can also choose to display property values at the beginning like task status, under a block like deadline date, or at the end of a block.
 * `Hide by default`: When selected, a property won't be visible on any of its blocks by default.
 But it will be visible if you zoom in on its blocks or display them in the sidebar.
+* `Hide empty value`: When selected, a property won't be visible on a block if it is has an empty property value.

 ### Built-in Properties